Techshubho/Insta-Mail/README.md

 ```

 # Credits
-This script is inspired by [sameera's](https://github.com/sameera-madushan)
+This script is inspired by [Sameera's](https://github.com/sameera-madushan) script.

+A heartfelt thank you to the developers of the 1secmail API and [Sameera's] script for their invaluable contribution to the creation of Insta Mail and enhancing email privacy.